jpdery/moobile-core-doc/Source/Classes/Control/Image.md

 ### setSource(source) {#setSource}

-Sets the image source into the `src` attribute of the element.
-Passing `null` as the source will unload the image.
+Sets this image's source into the `src` attribute of the element.
+Passing `null` as the source will unload this image.

 #### Parameters:

 Name     | Type   | Description
 -------- | ------ | -----------
-`source` | String | The image source.
+`source` | String | The source

 #### Returns: